 CDZ has received all permits required to initiate the exploration program.
-Upon completion of the environmental and social licenses, the government ratified the resolution granting the exploration permit to the CDZ.
-CDZ has initiated negotiations with local land owners to access selected target areas for drilling and expects to commence the first drilling campaign in the first guarter of 2019.
+Upon completion of the environmental and social licenses, the government ratified the resolution granting the exploration permit to CDZ.
+CDZ has initiated negotiations with local land owners to access selected target areas for drilling and expects to commence the first drilling campaign in March 2019.